BryanDollery/react-coding-test/readme.md

 ```

 ## Code
-The repo presented here should be forked and your answers/code uploaded to a public repo in your own github account.
+This repo is a template that you shoud instantiate and your answers/code should be pushed to a public repo in your own github account.

 There are two folders in the root of the repo, `services` and `chat`.
 ### Services (node/docker)